 As part of your enrolment to the College and ESFA data requirements we must collect the following personal details: Name, address, date of birth, contact telephone numbers, email address, national insurance number, nationality, previous qualifications and assessment levels, ethnicity, gender, learning difficulty/disability (EHCP) details, employment status, household situation, enrolled course information, work experience information, fee remission reasons, current employer and payment details.

-As part of the administration of the College we will collect further personal and educational details including: Next of kin/parent/guardian details, next of kin/parent/guardian email address, residency status, first language, passport number (if applicable), date of entry to the UK, previous criminal convictions, car registration number, how you heard of the college, previous school, attendance details, progress reviews, ID photo, health assessments to support supported learning, behaviour/disciplinary records, bank account details (To process refunds, enrolments and bursary payments), awarding body registration/entry information.
+As part of the administration of the College we will collect further personal and educational details including: Next of kin/parent/guardian details, next of kin/parent/guardian email address, residency status, first language, passport number (if applicable), date of entry to the UK, previous criminal convictions, car registration number, how you heard of the college, previous school, attendance details, progress reviews, ID photo, health assessments to support supported learning, the outcome of Lateral Flow Device (LFD) tests (as part of the COVID-19 National Testing Programme), behaviour/disciplinary records, bank account details (To process refunds, enrolments and bursary payments), awarding body registration/entry information.

 The uses made of your personal information